dilpreetsio/Event-Buddy/README.md

 # Event Buddy

-Lists all major hackathons, Conferences & Start-up Events at one place.
-This application is Crowd-sourced.
+Lists all major Hackathons, Conferences & Start-up Events at one place.
+The purpose of this app is to provide information to every enthusiast.
+Contribute by sharing events around you to help others.

 ## Is there any event that is missing ?

-Add the Hackathons to hacks.json located at `data/hacks.json` Add the Conferences to hacks.json located at `data/hacks.json` Add the Start-up events to hacks.json located at `data/hacks.json`
+Add the Hackathons to hacks.json located at `data/hacks.json` Add the Conferences to conferences.json located at `data/conferences.json` Add the Start-up events to start-up.json located at `data/start-up.json`

 ## JSON format